Please call the pharmacy to inquire about store hours or delivery service as they may have changed.

 • Urinate after sexual intercourse.

 Some studies suggest that drinking cranberry juice may help prevent UTIs and relapses.
 Substances contained in cranberry juice (for example, proanthocyanidins and flavonoids) may have such preventive properties.
 Studies have shown that the presence of these active agents may help keep bacteria from sticking to the wall of the urinary tract.
 However, we do not know how much a person needs to drink in order to take advantage of this protective effect.

 Further research will be needed to shed light on the impact of cranberry juice on urinary tract infections.
 In the meantime, why not try it, just in case?
 After all, cranberries have many great health benefits!

 Do you think you have a urinary tract infection?
 You can always ask your family pharmacists for advice.
-They can prescribe medications for certain minor health problems, including UTIs in women, when the treatment and diagnosis are already known.
-However, you need to have had a treatment prescribed to you for this condition in the past year.
+They can prescribe medications for certain minor health problems, including UTIs in women.
+However, you need to have had a treatment prescribed to you for this condition in the past 5 years.
 A consultation will also be required so the pharmacist can make sure you meet the prescribing criteria.

 To avail yourself of this service, you may need to book an appointment with your family pharmacist.
 Ask a member of the pharmacy team for more details.
 Some Uniprix-affiliated pharmacies also offer an online appointment booking service.
 To locate the store nearest you providing this service, click here.

 *Certain conditions must be respected.
 Fees may apply.
 Ask a member of the pharmacy team for more information.
 Pharmacists alone are responsible for the practice of pharmacy.
 They offer related services only on behalf of pharmacist-owners.